Four Battles in North Africa: Reception

 In Issue 9 of the UK wargaming magazine Phoenix, Ralph Vickers noted the inclusion of four different games — two of which also involved three scenarios each — and commented "For the price it's a rich feast."
 He liked the improvements made to the basic Borodino rules, calling them "a good example of how far wargame design has progressed in the few years since the advent of Borodino."
 However, he had issues with several errors and ambiguities that he felt should have been caught by rigorous playtesting.
 He gave an in-depth review of one of the games, Crusader, and concluded "If all of the games and scenarios are typical of this one, then all are first rate."

 In Fire & Movement #6, Warren Williams noted, "As you look at the rules to SPI's North Africa quad, you will notice an amazing similarity to the same publisher's Modern Battles quad.
 There is a good reason for it — they are the same with some minor changes and a few additions.
 (Well, let’s face it, it cuts the cost.)
 Several issues later, Williams added the comment, "Quadrigames are simple, easy to play and require a short period of time (1-2 hours) to complete.
 There's no need for a tremendous amount of concentration....
-The beauty of the system is it's simplicity — you can concentrate on the game and not the game mechanics and rules."
+The beauty of the system is its simplicity — you can concentrate on the game and not the game mechanics and rules."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer described all four games as "distinctly more complex than usual, though still very playable."
 Palmer also reviewed each of the individual games: